LearnEverything/acktueli/src/pages/docs/RATE.md

 > Becareful with this one, using too much `quick` can almost defeat the purpose of Acktueli.

+Quick can use other _single_ characters to denote different "voices".

+> Hi
+^ no don't do that
+< I think it's alright
+^ oh I get it now
+> Guys I just wanted to say hi.

 ### Resolution
 Using more than three glyphs usually is considered excessive in `casual`, `strict`, and `polite`.
 This is because of the balance between granularity and notation speed.
 However in `rude` or `detailed`, you can do whatever you'd like.